coltonhurst/console-weather/README.md

 # console-weather

-Get the weather by zipcode
+Get the weather by zipcode.

 Extra notes & thank you's: